MicrosoftDocs/msteams-docs/msteams-platform/toolkit/create-new-project.md

     :::image type="content" source="../assets/images/teams-toolkit-v2/manual/view samples.png" alt-text="samples":::

-You can explore and download samples and either run apps locally or remotely to preview in Teams web client.
-Follow the instructions of each sample or browse the source code of samples by selecting **View on GitHub** to access open source repo for samples.
+You can explore and download samples and either run apps locally or remotely to preview in the Teams web client.
+Follow the instructions for each sample, or  choose **View on GitHub** to open the sample within the TeamsFx-Samples repository and browse the source code.

 ## See also